dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/about-the-lib/releases/v6-info.md

 1. find `style_type="demi` replace it with `style_type="medium`
 1. find `family-book` replace it with `family-default`
 1. find `family-medium` replace it with `family-default`
+1. find `dnb-typo-number` remvoe it
+1. find `dnb-typo-std` remvoe it

 ## New DNB font